 Pediculosis (head lice) is a condition which can affect children of all ages.
 Head lice occur without regard to income or social economic position.
-In school transmission is considered to be rare and no disease is associated with head lice.
+In school, transmission is considered to be rare and no disease is associated with head lice.
 Our district has a no live lice policy and students with live lice will be sent home for treatment.
 Students must be brought to the school by a parent/guardian to be examined by the school nurse before readmission to school, to ensure that pediculosis treatment has taken place and that no live head lice are present.
 If at the return examination your child still has live head lice, you will be required to take your child home for further treatment.
-Students with nits only, are not excluded from school.
-At the discretion of the school nurse, it may be appropriate to screen other children who have had close head to head contact with the student who has active head lice, but classroom -wide or school wide screening is not merited.
+The presence of nits may not prohibit a student from attending school.
+At the discretion of the school nurse, it may be appropriate to screen other children who have had close head to head contact with the student who has active head lice, but classroom -wide or school wide screening will not be conducted.
 Maintaining the student's privacy, family confidentiality, and preventing stigmatization are vital.
-Therefore, letters will no longer be sent home if a case of head lice is discovered.
+Letters will be sent home to all parents of students in class where an active case of head lice was noted.
 The school nurse retains the authority to, in consultation with school administrator(s), to exclude a student with a current case of head lice for which there is inadequate management by the parent/guardian.
 This student may be referred to his/her healthcare provider and/or the Burlington County Health Department for additional intervention.
-This policy is endorsed by national organizations such as the American Academy of Pediatrics, American Public Health Association and the National Association of School Nurses.
-Similar policies have been adopted successfully by school systems throughout the country.